dell/csm-docs/content/docs/csidriver/installation/helm/powermax.md

   where *myusername* and *mypassword* are credentials for a user with vCenter privileges.

 >Note: Initiators from all ESX/ESXi should be part of a single host(initiator group) and not hostgroup(cascaded intitiator group).

+Create the secret by running the below command, `kubectl create -f samples/secret/vcenter-secret.yaml`.

 ### Certificate validation for Unisphere REST API calls